 - 3 Tbsp. milk

-- green food coloring (use drops as needed to tint to desired color)
+- green food coloring (use drops or gel as needed to tint to desired color)

 - Preheat oven to 350°.
 Spray the cavities of the mini-bundt pan well with non-stick cooking spray.